TheHive-Project/Cortex-Analyzers/responders/MSDefenderEndpoints/README.md

-# Cortex responder for Microsoft Defender for Endpoits (formerly know as Microsoft ATP)
+# Cortex responder for Microsoft Defender for Endpoints (formerly know as Microsoft ATP)

-## With this reponder you can
+## With this responder you can
 * Isolate machine
 * Unisolate machine
 * Run full antivirus scan